Patagonia Fitz Roy Down Parka

 |Feathered Friends Ellia||$349||13 oz.||900-fill||4.9 oz.||20D||Stuff sack|

 The Patagonia Fitz Roy joins an impressive crowd of parkas designed for winter temperatures and alpine environments.
 Within this class, the updated Rab Neutrino Pro is a comparable jacket that excels in a few major categories.
 The two are very similar in terms of warmth and weight: both contain 800-fill down and clock in just under 19 ounces (the women’s Rab is slightly warmer at 7 ounces of down fill compared to the Patagonia’s 6.4).
-But the 20-denier Quantum Pro of the Neutrino Pro is significantly more durable and weather-resistant than the standard Quantum used on the Fitz Roy.
+But the 20-denier Quantum Pro of the Neutrino Pro is significantly more durable and weather-resistant than the standard Quantum used on the Fitz Roy (for more, see our in-depth Rab Neutrino review).
 While this means that the Patagonia is a softer and more casual-feeling jacket, the Rab is a clear winner when it comes to performance—not to mention, at $375, the Neutrino Pro comes in at a significant $74 cheaper than the Fitz Roy.

-Touted as Outdoor Research’s 6,000-meter puffy, the Alpine Down Hooded Jacket has strong credentials, as well.
-With Pertex’s new Y Fuse fabric on the body (15D) and beefy 30-denier Quantum Pro on the shoulders, sleeves, and hood, the Alpine Down provides superior weather resistance and durability at over 2 ounces less than the Fitz Roy.
+Touted as Outdoor Research’s 6,000-meter puffy, the Alpine Down Hooded Jacket has strong credentials as well.
+With Pertex’s Y Fuse fabric on the body (15D) and beefy 30-denier Quantum Pro on the shoulders, sleeves, and hood, the Alpine Down provides superior weather resistance and durability at around half an ounce heavier than the Fitz Roy.
 You do give up a bit in terms of warmth, though—the women’s Alpine Down Hooded Jacket contains only 5.4 ounces of 800-fill down compared to the Patagonia’s 6.4 ounces.
-You also don’t get the same stylish fit and finish of the Fitz Roy, but at $350, the Alpine Down is one of the most affordable performance down parkas on the market and an undeniably great value.
+And you don’t get the same stylish fit and finish of the Fitz Roy, but at $350, the Alpine Down is one of the most affordable performance down parkas on the market and a great value.